-- Issuer: Lar España Real Estate SOCIMI, S.A. - Amount of the issue: EUR 400,000 thousand. - Nominal value of each bond: EUR 100 thousand. - Maturity: 22/07/2026.
-In certain circumstances the early amortisation of this instrument is possible. - Interest rate: 1.75%. - Nature of the issue: Simple green bonds.
+Issuer: Lar España Real Estate SOCIMI, S.A.

+- Amount of the issue: EUR 400,000 thousand.

+Nominal value of each bond: EUR 100 thousand.

+- Maturity: 22/07/2026.
+In certain circumstances the early amortisation of this instrument is possible.

+Interest rate: 1.75%

+Nature of the issue: Simple bonds.

-The issuance expenses associated with this issue initially totalled EUR 4,923 thousand and are recorded after deducting the debt.
-Of this amount, in 2021 EUR 417 thousand of said expenses were allocated to the line item "Financial expenses" on the Consolidated Statement of Comprehensive Income for the period.
-Interest accrued in 2021 for the coupon totalled EUR 3,106 thousand, all of which was outstanding as at 31 December 2021.
+The issuance expenses associated with this issue amounted to EUR 4,923 thousand, which were recorded by reducing the debt.
+In 2021, EUR 417 thousand of these expenses have been charged to the entry "Financial costs" on the Consolidated Comprehensive Income Statement for the period.
+The interest accrued at 31 December 2021 and payable at that date totalled EUR 3,106 thousand.